isblab/hdac/README.md

 ## Directory structure
 1. [input](input/) : contains the subdirectories for the input data used for modeling all the corepressor complexes.
 2. [scripts](scripts/) : contains all the scripts used for pre-processing, modeling and analysis of the models.
-3. [results](results/) : contains the models and the localization probability densities of the top cluster of the corepressor complexes .
+3. [results](results/) : contains the models and the localization probability densities of the top cluster of the corepressor complexes.
-4. [test](test/) : scripts for testing the sampling
+4. [test](test/) : scripts for testing the sampling.

 ## Protocol